Bamboo Species of Mexico

 8 genera, 35 species, 2 subspecies

-Mexico is the second most diverse in Central America in terms of woody bamboos.
+Mexico is the second most diverse country in America in terms of woody bamboos.
 At present, 8 genera and 37 species are reported with one genus, Olmeca, and 14 species being endemic.
 The majority (47%) of its species belong to the genus Chusquea, and the remaining to Arthrostylidium, Aulonemia, Guadua, Olmeca, Otatea and Rhipidocladum.

 In Mexico, some Guadua and Otatea species are used by local communities.
 There are several common names for the Chusquea species such as "Carrizo", "otatillo", "camalote" and "chajiche", and there are reports that the culms of these are used to make baskets.